Pre-procedure Advice for Permanent Cosmetics

 To avoid pigment fade for as long as possible, avoid excessive exposure to the sun or UV rays and use a good sunscreen or moisturiser with an SPF50.

 If you are planning an MRI scan, chemical peel or any other similar procedures, please inform your practitioner that you have had permanent cosmetics.

 You should not be eligible to give blood for 6 months after your procedure, please inform the National Blood Service of your procedure and date if you want to give blood.

 If you are planning injections such as Botox and Collagen remember it can alter the shape of your lips and eyebrows.

 Laser hair removal can fade and change the shade of your lips or brow procedures, always advice the laser technician you are wearing permanent cosmetics and they can act accordingly.

 Your eyebrows need to be gently blotted to remove excess body fluids to eliminate crusting.
 Make sure you wash your hair with your head tilted backwards to stop water running down you face.
-Do not try to hide you eyebrows with your fringe in the first 2 days, this is the easiest way to cause infection - keep you fringe away from your eyebrows.

 The anaesthetic will have worn off within 30 minutes and your colour will come back into your lip tissue.
 Ice can be applied the same as the eyeliner to relieve the burning sensation.